Organization Day charity drive focuses on giving back

-The Special Olympics of Indiana is a nonprofit organization that provides year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities.
+Special Olympics of Indiana is a nonprofit organization that provides year-round sports training and athletic competition in a variety of Olympic-type sports for children and adults with intellectual disabilities.
 These athletes represent 74 county and local programs each run by volunteer management teams who recruit participants, conduct sports training, raise money, build awareness and compete at local and state events.

-Legislators and staff brought in sporting equipment, food, drinks, office supplies, and other items for the Special Olympics of Indiana.
+Legislators and staff brought in sporting equipment, food, drinks, office supplies, and other items for Special Olympics of Indiana.
 Five athletes were present to accept the donations and thank those who participated in the collection efforts.